-Run an Advanced search to identify c-suite contacts in your CRM
+Run an Advanced search to identify C-suite contacts in your CRM:

 One of the main reasons for using personas is that when you target everyone you actually target no one.

 “Marketers have noted a 760% increase in revenue from segmented campaigns.”

 If you use an email marketing app like Mailchimp, for contacting your prospects or customers, look at segmenting your email lists by buyer persona.
-If you’re a OnePageCRM customer, you can create a segment in Mailchimp right from within the app!

 If you have already added your buyer persona as a Custom Field as above, you will simply need to run an Advanced Search for the specific persona and add a corresponding tag.

-Once you have added a Tag to your buyer persona, you can create your Mailchimp segement, right from within OnePageCRM!
-Simply go to the Apps & Integrations page > Mailchimp > Segments > Create Segment.
+Once you have added a Tag to your buyer persona, you can create your Mailchimp segment, right from within OnePageCRM!

-Once your buyer persona has been added to Mailchimp you can begin sending tailored marketing campaigns or even customize your onboarding sequence based on the leads involvement in the decision making process.
+Once your buyer persona has been added to Mailchimp you can begin sending tailored marketing campaigns or even customize your onboarding sequence based on the leads’ involvement in the decision-making process.

 Send targeted marketing campaigns or onboarding sequences to contacts that match your buyer persona.

 For example, you might notice that ‘Business Owner Bob’ converts at a faster rate than ‘Manager Mary’.
 But, ‘Manager Mary’ requires less onboarding.

-As your understanding of the value of each persona grows, you might look at setting targets for your sales teams, by highlighting key persona as high-value leads.
+As your understanding of the value of each persona grows, you might look at setting targets for your sales teams, by highlighting key personas as high-value leads.

 Your buyer persona can act as a preliminary lead score for your SDR.